mwilliams31/capa-role-dataset/README.md

 | host-interaction/clipboard           |    0.0477662 |
 | host-interaction/file-system/delete  |    0.037909  |

 Most, if not all, of the selected features make sense for the given role.
-Not only do the five features make sense, but so do the relative importance in many cases.
+Their relative importance is also reasonable in most cases.
 For example:
 * The `host-interaction/driver` namespace scored well above the rest for rootkits.
 * The `impact/inhibit-system-recovery` namespace scored well above the rest for ransomware.
 * The `impact/wipe-disk` namespace scored well above the rest for wipers.